 - Scoring -

 8A.
-Scoring is the main item that separates trials from other motorcycle competitions, and can be very complex.
+Scoring is the main item that separates trials from other motorcycle competitions, and should be very simple.
 Every effort must be made to be consistent and fair to all riders.
 In the event of a very unclear decision about a score, the rider should get the benefit of the doubt.
-Scoring of a rider begins when the motorcycle’s front wheel axle passes through the plane between the entry gate markers and ends when the front wheel axle passes through the plane between the exit gate markers.
+Scoring of a rider begins when the motorcycle's front wheel axle passes through the plane between the entry gate markers and ends when the front wheel axle passes through the plane between the exit gate markers.
 When a rider encounters a “SPLIT” marker in a section, the rider is required to ride so as to ensure that both tires pass on the correct side of the split marker.

 Scoring in each section will be based on the following penalty point system: